marcodeArg/100-days-of-code/log.md

   - Languages and frameworks

-**Thoughts:** Today, I looked for information about what area I would like to work on in the future.
+**Thoughts:** Today, I looked for information about what area I would like to work on in the future

 ---